Nabscar/SoftSysChattyChess/README.md

 `./cleint [ip-address-of-server-computer]`

 ## Images
-Below is an image of two clients side-by-side playing:
+Below is an image of a client playing:
 ![Image of Players](/imgs/players.png)

 And this other image if what the server will print in this same game